Successful applicants - Round 1

 This stream will not support:

-• Attending international conferences or events that do not include, or function as, an industry market.
+- Attending interstate or international conferences or events that do not include, or function as, an industry market.
 See the FAQs for examples.

 Additional support for access costs

-You can apply for up to an additional $10,000 for costs related to the participation of people with disability or who are d/Deaf as artists, performers, collaborators etc; or for audiences or participants with disability or who are d/Deaf to access your activities.
-Eligible costs include:
+You can apply for up to an additional $10,000 for costs related to the inclusion and participation of people with disability or who are d/Deaf.
+This funding can be used to assist individuals with disability or who are d/Deaf to participate in the project as artists, performers, arts workers, collaborators etc; or for audiences or participants with disability or who are d/Deaf to access and engage with your activities.

 Ineligible costs

-• Activities that are not related to the arts and culture.
-For this Fund, applications for film, screen and games will be considered ineligible.
+- Non-arts activities: activities that are not related to arts and culture.
+Note: For this Fund, applications for film, screen and games will be considered ineligible.
 Funding for screen-related activities can be found on Screen Queensland’s website.

-• Core staff costs: This includes expenses associated with core staff involved in funded activities including fees or wages, travel, accommodation and living-away-from-home allowances (Performing Arts stream only.
-Core staff travel related costs are eligible in the Visual Arts Market Development stream).
+- Core staff costs: this includes expenses associated with core staff involved in funded activities including fees or wages, travel, accommodation and living-away-from-home allowances (Performing Arts stream only.
+Core staff travel related costs are eligible in the Visual Arts, Fashion and Textiles Market Development stream).

-• Equipment: equipment or software purchases or digital upgrades (ineligible under the Visual Arts Market Development stream), or equipment or software purchases or digital upgrades over $3,000 excluding GST (ineligible under the Performing Arts stream).
+- Equipment: equipment or software purchases or digital upgrades (ineligible under the Visual Arts, Fashion and Textiles Market Development stream), or equipment or software purchases or digital upgrades over $3,000 excluding GST (ineligible under the Performing Arts stream).

 Organisations, groups and individuals applying for this grant must:

-• Only submit one application to this funding round.2
+- Only submit one application to this funding round.1

-• NOT have received funding in the previous round of Aboriginal and Torres Strait Islander Arts Development funding (or First Nations Commissioning Fund Round 6).
+- NOT have received funding in the previous round of Aboriginal and Torres Strait Islander Arts Development funding.

-If you are applying as an individual, you must also be:
+If you are applying as an individual 2, you must also be:

 If the application is being auspiced:

-• Have received funding in the previous round of Aboriginal and Torres Strait Islander Arts Development funding (or First Nations Commissioning Fund Round 6).
+- Have received funding in the previous round of Aboriginal and Torres Strait Islander Arts Development funding.

 Notes: